hashicorp/vagrant/README.md

 Vagrant is a tool for building and distributing virtualized development environments.

-By providing automated creation and provisioning of virtual machines using [Sun’s VirtualBox](http://www.virtualbox.org), Vagrant provides the tools to create and configure lightweight, reproducible, and portable virtual environments.
+By providing automated creation and provisioning of virtual machines using [Oracle’s VirtualBox](http://www.virtualbox.org), Vagrant provides the tools to create and configure lightweight, reproducible, and portable virtual environments.
 For more information, see the part of the getting started guide on ”[Why Vagrant?](http://vagrantup.com/docs/getting-started/index.html)”